 Bacon Wrapped Water Chestnuts

 These Bacon Wrapped Water Chestnuts are a delicious one-bite appetizer that’s always a hit at parties.
-They’re crunchy, savory, salty, and meaty!
+Each bite is crunchy, savory, salty, and meaty!
+You only need 4 ingredients and 35 minutes to make these.

 What’s funny about this recipe is that I ate probably a thousand of these growing up, but I had no idea that they have a special name.